Iona College Celebrates Next Chapter with Opening of the LaPenta School of Business

 A Campus Has Grown

-Iona College opened its doors in 1940 with just nine Christian Brothers and six lay faculty greeting the first class.
-Their goal was to open new paths to economic and social advancement for the next generation of New York’s working class, a goal that is still very much engrained in the character of Iona College.
+Iona University opened its doors in 1940 with just nine Christian Brothers and six lay faculty greeting the first class.
+Their goal was to open new paths to economic and social advancement for the next generation of New York’s working class, a goal that is still very much engrained in the character of Iona University.

 Iona's enrollment spiked following the end of World War II, yet it lacked the facilities to keep up.
 Turning to the Army, the College ordered huts that served as classrooms.
 Considering that 80 percent of Iona students in 1946 were veterans, the students felt right at home.
 But the College needed a long-term solution.